‘Life is precious’

 "But again, I think well, now I'm in my mid-forties and reality is I'd be slowing down anyhow.
 It's an excuse to get helicopter rides as opposed to doing the hard yards!
 I have adapted my life, but I haven’t stopped doing sport and exercise, it's just been tapered – a lot!"

 Nic's heart function is held at 41% and she is working with her cardiologist to manage her symptoms and medication.
-Nic's father, who also had hypertrophic cardiomyopathy, needed an ICD as a result of his illness and Nic is aware may need one too in the future, but will address that need when it is necessary.
+Nic's father, who also had hypertrophic cardiomyopathy, needed an ICD as a result of his illness and Nic is aware that she may need one too in the future, but will address that need when it is necessary.

 Inspiration and advice